jaredhendrickson13/pfsense-api/README.md

 ## Queries

-pfSense-pkg-API includes an advanced query engine for specific data retrieval from API calls.
+pfSense-pkg-RESTAPI includes an advanced query engine for specific data retrieval from API calls.
 For `GET` requests, users can query the return data to retrieve desired information.
 Add query parameters to the payload to match criteria or use query filters for more complex queries.
 Query filters may be specified after the field name separated by a double-underscore.